Blogs

 Colour Temperature Chart

-Color temperature chart reflects the color change on the Kelvin color scale caused by the change in the Kelvin degrees.
+The colour temperature chart reflects the colour change on the Kelvin colour scale caused by the change in Kelvin degrees.

-Choosing the right color temperature can make a huge difference in selecting a light that serves the purpose of the space.
+Choosing the right colour temperature can make a huge difference in selecting a light that serves the purpose of the space.

 The LED light bulb colour temperature chart ranges from 1000K to 10000K and shows values in degrees Kelvin, rounded up for ease of use: